rickmora98/Python-API/README.md

 * "WeatherPy" must be run first before running "VacationPy" as it must create a csv file that is needed by "VacationPy".
 * Both "WeatherPy" and "VacationPy" have blocks of code that take a few minutes to complete.
+* You will need to put your API keys from OpenWeather and Google Maps into a file named **api_keys.py** in this directory.

 ### Submitted by: <br>
 Ricardo G. Mora, Jr.  10/23/2021